upenn-libraries/apotheca/rails_app/docs/architecture_decisions/0005_metadata_storage.md

 `Accepted`

 ## Context
 As part of our work to implement Valkyrie in Apotheca, we need to choose what metadata storage solutions to use.
+We must also consider where and how to store additional bibliographic metadata from the ILS for inclusion in the Apotheca record.

 ## Decision
 1. Use Postgres as primary metadata store.
 2. Use Solr as an additional metadata store that is used primarily for searching.
-3. Only Solr will merge in the additional metadata from Alma.
-Postgres will only store original metadata created for Apotheca.
+3. Postgres will store only original metadata created for Apotheca.
+The Solr record will merge in the additional metadata from Alma.

 ## Consequences
 1. We will not be able to retrieve Alma metadata from Postgres.
 We will only be able to access it by querying Solr.